jAnubhav/Factorial-Number/README.md

 # Factorial
-Program to find the factorial of a number
+Simple programs in python, java and c++ to find the factorial of a a number.

+Factorial of a number n is denoted by n! and n! = n x (n-1) x (n-2) x ... x 2 x 1.